huachaohuang/awesome-dbdev/README.md

 - [A Critique of Snapshot Isolation](papers/transaction/write-snapshot-isolation.pdf) (EuroSys, 2012)

-  This paper introduces a new MVCC isolation level called *write-snapshot isolation*.
+  This paper presents a new MVCC isolation level called *write-snapshot isolation*.
 A transaction in write-snapshot isolation checks for read-write conflicts instead of write-write conflicts in snapshot isolation.